HasanAbbadi/archguide/README.md

-# archguide
+# ArchGuide
-A GUide to help you install archlinux easily without hurting your brain
+A Guide to help you install archlinux easily without hurting your brain

 ## ArchLinux Installation and setting up users guide: